Vasantjv-2005/elevate-labs-task-4-studymate-AI/README.md

-just created a pure front end pages using the HTML AND CSS AND MEDIA QUERIES and homepage and login page at last i will be pasting the mobile version also https://elevate-labs-task-4-studymate-ai.vercel.app/
+just created a pure front end pages using the HTML AND CSS AND MEDIA QUERIES and homepage and login page at last i will be pasting the mobile version also https://elevate-labs-task-4-studymate-ai.vercel.app/ i have uploaded the mobile view below please scroll down and check it

 ## ✨ Features